From Wide Triples to UCXBs: Multimessenger Signatures of Dynamically-formed Black Hole-White Dwarf Systems in the LISA Band: Results and discussion

 To estimate the number of detectable BH-WD systems in GW and X-ray observations, we need to take into account both their formation rate and detectable time.
 Particularly, here we assume a constant star formation rate (SFR), i.e., a continuous birth and death of compact object binaries in the Milky Way, keeping the total number of systems unchanged.
 Thus, the expected number of systems in a given stage is simply achieved by taking the UCXB rate, $\Gamma_{\text {UCXB}}$, and multiplying by the average detectable lifetime, $\tau$.
 Namely:

-To estimate the formation rate of UCXBs in the Milky Way, we adopt the following relation:
+To estimate the formation rate of UCXBs in the Milky Way, we adopt the following relation: { } where $\rm SFR\sim 2 ~yr^{-1}$, which roughly corresponds to a constant star formation rate of $1~{\rm M_\odot~yr^{-1}}$ with a Kroupa IMF \citep[][]{Kroupa2001}. {$f_{\text {triple}} = 0.11$ is the fraction {\it of all stars formed} that reside in triples \citep{Shariat25_10ktriples} and $f_{m_1,m_2,m_3}$ is the fraction of triples with $20<m_1/{\rm M_\odot}<40$, $0.8<m_2/{\rm M_\odot}<8$, and $0.5<m_3/{\rm M_\odot}<8$, chosen such that the primary becomes a black hole, the secondary becomes a white dwarf within a Hubble time, and the tertiary does not become a neutron star/BH.
+We derive these values by generating a mock stellar population with singles, binaries, and triples following \citet{Shariat25_10ktriples}.
+Their publicly available prescription\footnote{\url{https://github.com/cheyanneshariat/gaia_triples}} samples inner binary parameters following the multidimensional distributions of \citet{Moe+17} and tertiary masses from a $q^{-1.4}$ power law distribution. \citet{Shariat25_10ktriples} calibrate this procedure to maintain empirically constrained multiplicity statistics \citep[e.g.,][]{Moe+17,Tokovinin14,Winters19,Moe21} and to reproduce observations of the {\it Gaia} resolved triple population.
+This provides $f_{m_1,m_2,m_3}=2\times10^{-3}$ and $f_{\rm triple} = 0.11$.} Additionally, $f_{\text {BH-WD triple}} \sim 5.49\%$ is the fraction of triples that survive the main sequence evolution and the inner binary evolves into a detached BH-WD system \citep[see table 2 in][]{shariat2025triple}. $f_{\rm UCXB}\sim 6.3\%$ is the fraction of detached BH-WDs with a tertiary companion that undergo strong EKL oscillation and end up being a UCXB source\footnote{Note that $f_{\rm UCXB}$ is inferred from the dynamical simulation results of this paper, see Section~\ref{sec:result}}.

-where $f_{m_1>20}$ is the fraction of stars above $20 M_{\odot}$ assuming a Kroupa initial mass function \citep{Kroupa2001}, and $f_q$ is the fraction of systems with a mass ratio of $20: 1$ assuming a uniform mass ratio distribution \citep{Sana+12}.
-Following \citet{shariat2025triple}, we set $\rm SFR\sim 2 yr^{-1}$, $f_{m_1>20}=2 / 1000$ and $f_q=1 / 20$; Additionally, $f_{\text {triple }}=0.35$ is the massive star triple fraction \citep{Sana+12}. $f_{\text {BH-WD triple}} \sim 5.49\%$ is the fraction of triples that survive the main sequence evolution and the inner binary evolves into a detached BH-WD system \citep[see table 2 in][]{shariat2025triple}. $f_{\rm UCXB}\sim 6.3\%$ is the fraction of detached BH-WDs with a tertiary companion that undergo strong EKL oscillation and end up being a UCXB source\footnote{Note that $f_{\rm UCXB}$ is inferred from the dynamical simulation results of this paper, see Section~\ref{sec:result}.}.
+{$f_{\rm no, kick}$ denotes the fraction of triples that experience negligible BH natal kicks.
+We introduce this factor because the estimate of $f_{\text{BH–WD triple}}$ in \citet{shariat2025triple} assumes no natal kicks, whereas in reality some triples can receive strong kicks, become unbound, and need to be excluded from the rate estimate (see Section~\ref{subsec:caveats} for details).
+The strength and prevalence of BH natal kicks remain highly uncertain.
+Observations of BH–LMXBs indicate that some systems form with little to no kick while others experience strong ones \citep[e.g.,][though selection biases favor weak kicks]{nagarajan2025kick}.
+Notably, the only confirmed BH–LMXB in a triple, V404 Cygni, also appears to have formed with a negligible kick \citep[$v_{\rm k}\lesssim5~{\rm km~s^{-1}}$;][]{burdge2024,shariat2025triple}.
+For conservative purposes, we therefore adopt $f_{\rm no, kick}\sim 10\%$.
+Incorporating this fraction into Equation~(\ref{eq:formation_rate}) gives a total BH–UCXB formation rate of $\Gamma_{\rm UCXB} \sim 1.5 \times 10^{-7}~\mathrm{yr^{-1}}$ in the Milky Way.}

 Thus, combining Equations~(\ref{eq:steadystate}) and (\ref{eq:formation_rate}), we have:

 in which $\tau_{\rm UCXB}$ is the average X-ray detectable time for a UCXB in the Milky Way.